PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 that follows its second call, both distinct outer boundaries, and the observation-only policy.
 Commit and push only; do not create, reopen, or update a pull request.

+## QLinear/mean/Concat parent result characterization checkpoint

+`run_qlinear_mean_concat_recovery()` selects five ordered children: mean/HardSigmoid/MulAdd, QLinear SiLU prefix, QLinear Concat/Conv, pre-quantized Concat cleanup, and mean/MaxPool/Concat/Conv.
+All five return their existing dictionaries.
+The runner and zero-argument lowerer helper currently discard the aggregate tuple at both direct calls.

+The pass-set-1 call lies between dequant-mean bridge recovery and the newly retained `_layout_pass_set_1_final_attention_recovery_results`.
+The pass-set-2 call lies between the progress-description update and the newly retained `_layout_pass_set_2_layout_recovery_prefix_results`.

+A strict expected-failure contract instruments all five result identities and selects observation-only targets `_layout_pass_set_1_qlinear_mean_concat_results` and `_layout_pass_set_2_qlinear_mean_concat_results`.
+It freezes the shared `ModelIRPassContext`, runner/helper return, exact two-call count, both boundary pairs, and absence of consumers.
+Child pruning means zero counters are not complete evidence that no cleanup mutation occurred.

+Characterization validation completed sequentially under `uv`:

+- QLinear parent and child-owner contracts, both retained outer boundaries, layout recovery, architecture, and pass-efficiency coverage:
+  `424 passed, 1 xfailed in 18.09s`
+- branch-changed broad suite: `1606 passed, 1 xfailed in 28.82s`

+The sole strict expected failure is the intentionally unimplemented ordered result propagation.
+At implementation, return the existing five-slot tuple through the runner/helper and replace only the two raw direct expressions with the selected assignments.
+Do not consume either result or change a child, context, pass order, surrounding retained target, summary, guard, dependency, public API, or TensorFlow behavior.
+Validate sequentially, commit, and push only; do not create, reopen, or update a pull request.